um33/dentistimo/README.md

 # Software Architecture Document (SAD): (Shariq, Alaa & Umar)

- - **include a clear description of the conceptual design  of  the  architecture; including architectural styles**
+ - **Description of the conceptual design  of  the  architecture; including architectural styles**

  - **How the conceptual design is mapped onto implementation/technologies.**